DigeZyme®: What it is, what it's for, and why we include it in Glorioso

 What is DigeZyme®

-The five enzymes it contains are:
+The five enzymes it comprises are:

 • Amylase: breaks down complex carbohydrates (starches and polysaccharides) into simpler sugars that the intestine can absorb.

-• Protease: breaks down the amino acid chains that form proteins into peptides and free amino acids, facilitating their absorption.
+• Protease: breaks down amino acid chains that form proteins into peptides and free amino acids, facilitating their absorption.

 Why vegan protein sometimes causes discomfort